akai54/Hitori_Resolver/README.md

 # Hitori_Resolver

 This is a hitori puzzle resolver written in Prolog.
-Actually a university assignement during the second semester.
+Actually it's a university assignement given during the second semester.

 If you don't know what hitori is check this : https://en.wikipedia.org/wiki/Hitori